equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	uncertainties.
 The file should be in plain text and formatted according to the guidelines given in :ref:`Creating an observation file for use with ERT<Configuring_observations_for_ERT>`.

+	If you include HISTORY_OBSERVATION in the observation file, you must provide a reference Eclipse case through the REFCASE keyword.

 	*Example:*

 	::